Why might I need to top up my National Insurance record?

 - £14.25 in 2017/18.

-You may have paid some or partial NICs in a financial year but not enough to get a full qualifying year.
+You may have paid some or partial National Insurance contributions in a financial year but not enough to get a full qualifying year.
 Making contributions for those extra weeks can get you another full qualifying year.

 Making up the cheapest year first (years with fewest weeks to make up to have a full year) makes best sense.
 However, if you wait too long you may run out of time.